- 30 Oct 2023

 1. Using the Joblogic Custom Forms functionality

-In Settings > Company Forms click the ‘Add Custom Form’ action button to start using the Custom Forms module:
+In Settings > Electronic Forms click the ‘Add Custom Form’ action button to start using the Custom Forms module:

-If you have previously saved a custom form and wish to access it to review/edit the form go to Settings > Company Forms and click the Custom Forms tab to view the custom forms in your system:
+If you have previously saved a custom form and wish to access it to review/edit the form, go to Settings > Electronic Forms and click the Custom Forms tab to view the custom forms in your system.

 1.1 The Toolbox / Putting the Form Together